FOR IMMEDIATE RELEASE

 [email protected] (818) 887-1499 (for media only)

-spy thriller‘Our Man in Santiago’ premieres Sept.
-24
+Comic spy thriller‘Our Man in Santiago’ gets

 On Sept.
 4, 1970, socialist politician and physician Salvador Allende was elected president of Chile.
-According to a 1974 article in Harper’s Magazine penned by Gabriela García Marquez, a contingency plan had been hatched by the Nixon administration and the Chilean military in preparation for just such an event — but the coup they intended had to be aborted when “someone made a mistake in the Pentagon and requested 200 visas for a purported Navy chorus, which in reality was to be made up of specialists in government overthrow; however there were several admirals among them who couldn’t sing a single note.”
+According to a 1974 article in Harper’s Magazine penned by Gabriela García Márquez, a contingency plan had been hatched by the Nixon administration and the Chilean military in preparation for just such an event — but the coup they intended had to be aborted when “someone made a mistake in the Pentagon and requested 200 visas for a purported Navy chorus, which in reality was to be made up of specialists in government overthrow; however there were several admirals among them who couldn’t sing a single note.”

-Our Man in Santiago features Presciliana Esparolini, Nick McDow Musleh and George Tovar, with Steve Nevil playing Richard Nixon and Michael Van Duzer as Henry Kissinger.
+For the New York production, Presciliana Esparolini, Nick McDow Musleh and George Tovar reprise the roles they created in the world premiere production at L.A.’s Theatre West, with Steve Nevil and Michael Van Duzer returning as Richard Nixon and Henry Kissinger.